 Alana is a Christian and a natural contemplative with a theological bent and a gift for communication, be it through stage or pen.
 Her recent season of recollection and recovery has produced a handsome bundle of deceptively simple song/prayers somewhat inspired by the music of Taize in France, but with her own folksome twist.

 I’m proud to say that we (Signpost Music) are involved in getting these songs recorded for release on CD in September, 2015.
 Murray Pulver and myself are producing the record, and then Alana will be joining me on several concert dates across Canada this fall.
 Like so many other artists I’ve been privileged to introduce, I think my fans are going to love her and find her music very compelling.

 Currently, we’re still hoping to raise support money for the project and tour through a Kickstarter campaign.
 We hoped to raise a minimum of $10,000 for the recording (which we’ve achieved) and now hope to raise a little extra to help with the costs of promotion and touring.
 If we could get the donations up to $15,000 that would be magnificent.
 These days, album projects and tours rarely recover their costs through commercial means and require patronage to sustain the art.

 Would you consider helping?
 Below is a link to the Kickstarter campaign where you can donate.
-Below that is a rough mix of one of the songs in its early stage.
-Enjoy.
+Below that is one of the songs from the album.

 electric guitar: Murray Pulver / dobro: Joey Landreth / keys: Zach Antel / bass: Gilles Fournier / drums: Daniel Roy